Liberal Arts Foundation Courses

 Lab: at least one of the science courses must have a corresponding lab.

 Physical Science or Mathematical Science: a list of approved science courses can be found on the MU General Education Distribution website.
-An approved statistics course counts as mathematical science for social work students.
+SW4310 counts as mathematical science for social work students.

 College Algebra, Math 1100 or a higher level math course with grade in the "C" range or better.